Datttta/My_Notes/Things-to-remember.md

         - Delete everything inside "", '', (), etc: *ci<object surrounding the text>*

-        - delete everything after the cursor: de or ce (change mode)
+        - delete everything after the cursor in the word: de or ce (change mode)

         - Delete everything after the cursor in the line: d$